One Million Signatures: Persecution

+Recognition and awards

-Olof Palme Prize 2008
+Olof Palme Prize 2007

-Journalist and activist Parvin Ardalan should have been in Stockholm on March 6, 2008.
+Journalist and activist Parvin Ardalan should have been in Stockholm on 6 March 2008.
 She was to receive the 2007 Olof Palme Prize in recognition of her leading role in the One Million Signatures campaign for women's equality in Iran.
-However, on March 3, airport security officials removed her from a flight about to take off from Tehran's international airport, seized her passport, and served her with a summons to appear in court.
+However, on 3 March, airport security officials removed her from a flight about to take off from Tehran's international airport, seized her passport, and served her with a summons to appear in court.

 Reporters Without Borders/Deutsche Welle

 In 2008, the prize of Reporters Without Borders and Deutsche Welle was awarded to the campaign's website (which is called Change For Equality).

 Simone de Beauvoir prize

 In January 2009, the campaign was awarded the Simone De Beauvoir Prize for Women's Freedom (Prix Simone de Beauvoir pour la liberté des femmes) in recognition of its significant impact on Iranian society.

 Anna Politkovskaya Award

-In 2009 Editing One Million Signatures received the Anna Politkovskaya Award.
+In 2009 One Million Signatures received the Anna Politkovskaya Award.